joshbrook/BTC-Sentiment-Analysis/README.md

     - Emojis
     - Emoticons.

-### Week 2
+### Week two
 ------------

 **Modelling Data**
-- After we pre-processed and collected all the data necessary for our analysis we now build some models inorder to predict sentiments.
-The Models are trained and tested on the Aforementioned datasets.
+- After we pre-processed and collected all the data necessary for our analysis, we now build some models in order to predict sentiments.
+The Models are trained and evaluated on the Aforementioned datasets.
--To check whether there is any correlation between price and sentiment, we apply our model to unlabeled Web Scrapped raw data from the past week.
+-To check whether there is any correlation between price and sentiment, we apply our model to unlabelled Web Scrapped raw data from the past week.

 ## Roles and Divisions

 ### Philip